Moiz-CodeByte/DiceGame/README.md

 # Dicee Game

-Welcome to the Dicee Game, a simple web-based dice game where two players roll dice to determine the winner.
+Welcome to the Dice Game, a simple web-based dice game where two players roll dice to determine the winner.

 ## Description

-The Dicee Game is a fun and interactive web game built with HTML, CSS, and JavaScript.
+The Dice Game is a fun and interactive web game built with HTML, CSS, and JavaScript.
 It allows two players to roll virtual dice by clicking a "Refresh Me" button.
 The game generates random numbers for each player, displays the corresponding dice images, and announces the winner or a draw.

 ## Preview